-Bishop Bill has approved two programs for use in Catholic SRE lessons, they are Christ our Light and Life and Walking with Jesus, Pathways to Discipleship.
-He has also recommended GodSpace for use in combined arrangements (joint denominational or Christian SRE).
+Two programs have been authorised for use in Catholic SRE lessons, they are Christ our Light and Life and Walking with Jesus, Pathways to Discipleship.
+GodSpace is recommended for use in combined arrangements (Christian SRE).

 These programs consist of teacher manuals and student books.
-Catechists are to use these programs to ensure lessons are presented with sensitivity and in an age-appropriate manner.
+SRE teachers are to use these programs to ensure lessons are presented with sensitivity and in an ageappropriate manner.